Information about Goa

 Facts about Goa (Information about Goa)

 Temperatures in Goa are moderate with little variation.
 Summer is at its warmest in May, while the winter months of January and February are the coldest.
 Most of the time Goa experiences tropical weather all of the year.
-Goa receives rains from the southwest monsoons between June and September.
+However, Goa receives rains from the southwest monsoons between June and September.
 There is significant rainfall in July while February is the driest month.
-Agriculture is one of the most important economic activities in Goa.
+In addition, agriculture is one of the most important economic activities in Goa.
 Goa has done a lot to improve and develop its agriculture to make it more productive and farmers working in the field get a better return to their work.
 Rice along with fish is the basic diet of people and is also a major agricultural crop.